-Bali volcano watch: Evacuees wait for signs of Mount Agung eruption
+Bali volcano: Evacuees wait for signs of Mount Agung eruption

 Denpasar (where the airport is located) and the popular Kuta Beach are more than 63 kilometers (40 miles) from the active volcano.

-In case of a big eruption, the danger zones could be expanded.
+In case of a big eruption, the danger zone could be expanded.

 How likely is an eruption?